McGill-MMA-EnterpriseAnalytics/Customer-Aquisition/README.md

 This is a Machine Learning (ML) complete lifecycle project for Enterprise Data Science & ML Production (INSY 695).
 As part of this task we are a team of 7 who are tasked with completing an ML project on a dataset of our choice.
 There are 10 discrete steps in any data science liefecyle (details in appendix A). **In short this Github Repo is our cumulative work to accomplish a data science project from start to end.**

+Each role has their own brach where their documentation lives.

 ## Framing the Problem